HenryQuan/react-native-kmp-migration/native/README.md

 Both Android and iOS are standalone projects acting as either a new project or an existing one.
 This showcases how you can use React Native or Flutter as another dependency, so it is native first.
 This is also a great way to understand how to setup different technologies either it is React Native, Flutter, or Kotlin Multiplatform.

 Ensure node 18+ is used for react native to run correctly.
+I also had some issues with node on macOS because I am using nvm, I had to manually update my system path to point to my node bin, but as long as node can be found by Android Studio & Xcode, everything should build without any issues.

 ## Issues
 ### Android